nerooc/graphs/Lab04/README.md

 `python3 task3.py [max_vertices_number source_vertex]`

 - max_vertices_number - program will generate digraph with max this number of vertices
-- source_vertex - source for Bellman-Ford
+- source_vertex - source for Bellman-Ford (0 is first vertex)

 or